zathustra/Project1/README.md

 ---

-## Sample Technical Interview Challenges
+## Code Challenges

+> The following code challenges are drawn from common exercises used in technical interviews.

 ### Challenge 1: Largest Palindrome
 A palindromic number reads the same both ways.
 The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.
 Find the largest palindrome made from the product of two 3-digit numbers.